 Correct Syntax:

-• Quoted Keys: While some JavaScript environments are permissive, the best practice for GTM is to always enclose the keys in single or double quotes.
+2. Quoted Keys: While some JavaScript environments are permissive, the best practice for GTM is to always enclose keys in single or double quotes.

 Pushing Data vs. Pushing Events

-• Pushing Data: A push can be used to add new information to GTM’s internal data model without signaling an immediate action.
+Pushing Data (Information Update): A push can add new information to GTM’s internal data model without signalling an immediate action.

-• When this code executes, the visitorType variable is set to 'high-value'.
+variables are set in GTM’s data model.
 This information is now stored and can be accessed by tags that fire on subsequent events.
-For instance, a purchase tag that fires later could pull this visitorType value and send it along with the transaction data.
+For instance, a purchase tag that fires later could pull these values and include them in the transaction data sent to analytics platforms.

-• When GTM sees this push, it not only updates the productColor variable but also registers that a customise_product event has occurred.
-This event can then be used to trigger a tag immediately.
+When GTM sees this push, it not only updates the calculator-related variables but also registers that a calculate_roi

 Activating Your Data: A Practical GTM Implementation Workflow